tdulcet/Table-and-Graph-Libs/python/README.md

 If `xmin` and `xmax` are both `0`, they will be set to the respective minimum and maximum values of x in the array.
 If `ymin` and `ymax` are both `0`, they will be set to the respective minimum and maximum values of y in the array.

 ![](../images/array%20to%20plot.png)

+Use `graphs.arrays()` to plot multiple arrays, which can be of different sizes.

 #### Output single function as graph